All Modules¶

 This utility does NOT use any external APIs.
 All data is managed locally for learning and experimentation.

-This Node.js script fetches historical bars (OHLCV data) for stocks or crypto from the Alpaca Market Data API.
-It prompts you for the symbol type, symbol, timeframe, and date range, then displays the results in JSON format.
+A Node.js script that fetches historical bars (OHLCV data) for stocks or crypto from the Alpaca Market Data API.
+It prompts interactively for the symbol type, symbol, timeframe, and date range, then prints the results as JSON.

 This folder contains utilities for processing, analyzing, and fetching market data for financial applications.